 I receive food recalls on almost a daily basis.
 That is disturbing but I would rather know than not know.
 Most recalls are handled quickly and efficiently and without harm.
 Others are more involved and take a toll, including loss of lives, before it is solved.
 When it comes to such culprits as E. coli or Salmonella, there is more than one type and it can take a long time before the source is discovered.
 "Finger printing" or serotyping the contaminant is crucially important to discovering the source and to increasing the chances of successfully treating the victims of food poisoning.
-The ongoing Salmonella outbreak from ground turkey is one such case.
+Several years ago there was a Salmonella outbreak from ground turkey.

-I first read of possible Salmonella contamination in Jennie-O frozen turkey back in April.
-At that time, the investigation began with one reported case by the Wisconsin Department of Health and Family Services of a case of salmonellosis caused by the serotype Hadar (also known as Salmonella Heidelberg).
+The investigation began with one reported case by the Wisconsin Department of Health and Family Services of a case of salmonellosis caused by the serotype Hadar (also known as

+Salmonella Heidelberg).
 Knowing the type of Salmonella helped officials to identify other cases linked to the same source.

-The investigation was quiet for a while and recently resurfaced with 78 people affected in 26 states and one known death attributed to this outbreak.
+The investigation was quiet for a while and recently resurfaced with 78 people affected in 26 states and one known death attributed to that outbreak.